tsvetus/tinput/README.md

 registerStyles(styles, templates);
 ```
-New `styles` make all controls appeared on grey background then all editable controls have `red` border except `green`
+New `styles` and `templates` make all controls appeared on grey background then all editable
-border for `TMemo` and with yellow list items in `TListBox` component with `name="MyListBox"`.
+controls have `red` border except `green` border for `TMemo` and with yellow list items
+in `TListBox` component with `name="MyListBox"`.

-All default and registered styles are merged into global `style` object accessible in code as follows:
+All default and registered styles are merged into global `style` and `templates` objects accessible in
+code as follows:

 ```
-import {styles} from 'tinput';
+import {styles, templates} from 'tinput';
 ```

 ## Properties